thecmdrunner/quick-vm/docs/stealth-vm.md

   sudo virsh edit Windows10
   ```

   3. Enter the following text between the already existing sections.
-You may replace `randomid` with anything else.
+You can replace `randomid` with `AuthenticAMD` to fix a few issues on AMD GPUs.
   ```bash
   ...
   <features>